 In the Advanced Settings menu's Timeout (sec) and Memory (MB) fields, you can increase the defaults to adjust for cases where very large data samples fail to load.
 For example, you might increase the Timeout (sec) to 30 and the Memory (MB) to 3048.

-As you add more samples to your system, you can easily access them via the Samples drop-down near the top right, under Quick Stats.
+As you add more samples to your system, you can easily access them via the Sample data file drop-down.